Boston bid for the 2024 Summer Olympics: Opposition

 Boston's bid for the 2024 Olympics attracted an engaged and vocal opposition.
-In December 2013, around the same time as the state's Feasibility Commission launched, the group No Boston Olympics was formed, chaired by Christopher Dempsey, Kelley Gossett, and Liam Kerr.
-No Boston Olympics emphasized the economic risk involved with signing a financial guarantee for the IOC, the corruption of the IOC, and the opportunity costs involved in hosting.
+In December 2013, around the same time as the state's Feasibility Commission launched, the group No Boston Olympics was formed.
 In November 2014, another group, No Boston 2024, emerged.
 No Boston 2024 focused on the social injustices inherent to the modern Olympic process, including displacement, militarization, widening inequality, and the diversion of public spending from basic needs.
 Although the groups differed in tactics, tone, and emphases, they frequently collaborated around the common goal of defeating the city's Olympic bid.
 No Boston 2024 was able to shine light on the city's behind-the-scenes work on the bid through numerous public records requests.

 Former gubernatorial candidate Evan Falchuk, of the United Independent Party, was an early critic of the bid and launched a campaign for a ballot initiative barring public spending on the Olympics.

 Although support for the Olympic bid in the Boston area was at 55% to 33% in early post-selection polling, it fell significantly in subsequent months as residents learned more about what hosting the Olympics would entail and grew increasingly skeptical of Boston 2024's promises that no public funding would be used.
 In February, Boston area support had fallen to 44%, with 46% opposed.
 Starting in March until the bid's demise, opposition consistently polled over 50%.

+No Boston Olympics

+No Boston Olympics was a grassroots organization started by Liam Kerr, Chris Dempsey, and Kelley Gossett in late 2013 in opposition to Boston 2024.
+No Boston Olympics highlighted the economic risks associated with hosting the Olympics, arguing that members of the Greater Boston community would be negatively impacted if the city were to move forward with its attempt to host the games.
+The group and its organizers have been credited with playing an instrumental role in influencing the USOPC's July 2015 decision to withdraw Boston's bid from consideration by the International Olympic Committee (IOC).